dib-lab/2020-paper-sourmash-gather/manuscript.md

 calculations.

-FracMinHash also directly supports the addition and subtraction of hash values from a sketch, allowing post-processing and filtering without revisiting the original data set.
+FracMinHash also directly supports the addition and subtraction of hash values from a sketch, allowing for limited types of post-processing and filtering without revisiting the original data set.
 This includes unions and intersections.
 Although possible for MinHash, in practice this requires oversampling (using a larger $n$) to account for possibly having less than $n$ values after filtering, e.g. see the approach taken in Finch [@doi:10.21105/joss.00505].

 When the multiplicity of hashes in the original data is retained, FracMinHash sketches can be filtered on abundance.
 This allows removing low-abundance values, as implemented in Finch [@doi:10.21105/joss.00505].
-Filtering values that only appear once was implemented in Mash by using a Bloom Filter and only adding values after they were seen once, with later versions also implementing an extra counter array to keep track of counts for each value in the MinHash.
+Filtering values that only appear once was implemented in Mash by using a Bloom filter and only adding values after they were seen once; later versions also implemented an extra counter array to keep track of counts for each value in the MinHash.
 These operations can be done in FracMinHash without auxiliary data structures.

-Another useful operation available on FracMinHash sketches is *downsampling*: the contiguous value range for FracMinHash sketches allows deriving MinHash sketches from FracMinHash sketches whenever the number of hashes in the FracMinHash sketch is equal to or greater than $n$, as long as the same hashing scheme is used.
-Likewise, MinHash sketches can be converted to FracMinHash sketches when the maximum hash value in the MinHash sketch is larger than $s$.
+Another useful operation available on FracMinHash sketches is *downsampling*: the contiguous value range for FracMinHash sketches means that MinHash sketches can be extracted from FracMinHash sketches whenever the size of the requested MinHash is less than the size of the FracMinHash sketch.
+Likewise, MinHash sketches can be converted to FracMinHash sketches when the maximum hash value in the MinHash sketch is larger than $H / s$.

 Finally, because FracMinHash sketches are simply collections of hashes, any existing k-mer indexing approaches can be applied to sketches to support fast search with both similarity and containment estimators; several index types, including Sequence Bloom Trees and reverse indices, are provided in the sourmash software.

-In exchange for these many conveniences, FracMinHash sketches have limited sensitivity for small data sets where the k-mer cardinality of the data set $\approx s$, and are only bounded in size by $H/s$ (typically quite large, $\approx 2e16$).
+In exchange for these many conveniences, FracMinHash sketches have limited sensitivity for small data sets where the k-mer cardinality of the data set $\approx s$, and are only bounded in size by $H/s$, which is typically quite large $\approx 2e16$.
 The limited sensitivity of sketches may affect the sensitivity of gene- and viral genome-sized queries, but at $s=1000$ we see comparable accuracy and sketch size to MinHash for bacterial genome comparisons (Figure